OpenPodcar/OpenPodcar/README.md

 # OpenPodcar

-(Work in progress not ready for public use)

-Open source hardware design and software for Lincoln Podcar.
+Open source hardware design and software for OpenPodcar.

 Including: